 Those who followed my old blog will remember how excited I was at the wonderful new tools available in Poser.
 I was playing with the Talk Designer, the Walk Designer, loads of content and posting every little new test I created with enthusiasm.
 The quality of my work, in my view, improved, but the speed at which I could create skyrocketed.
 Vue played a huge part in this too.
 It finally began to feel like I could realize a dream.
 I could create fast enough to make production of whole series possible.

 The problem, though, was I got caught up with something.
 You could call it “Keeping Up With the Joneses.”
 This doesn’t mean there were actual people, certainly not named Jones, that I was trying to match or outpace.
 This means I was chasing after technology.
-Rather than taking what I had and getting deep into creation, I began to chase each new thing I could get my hands on which thoughts of improving even further.
+Rather than taking what I had and getting deep into creation of a 3D cel shaded anime movie, I began to chase each new thing I could get my hands on with thoughts of improving even further.
 Poser 6 quickly gave rise to Poser 7.
 Vue 5 Infinite gave rise to Vue 6.
 Companies like Daz3D and Efrontier were constantly releasing new characters, new costumes, and great content, each thing being better than what came before it.
 This led to something of a backlash.

 Newer characters may have looked better than those that came before, but they were also higher in polygon count, making them slower to work with or more difficult to control.
-Newer features often meant longer render times or more difficult setups.
+Newer features often meant longer render times for 3D, cel shaded, anime characters, or more difficult setups.
 Couple this with the seeming need to produce everything in huge HD resolutions and suddenly the entire creative process became unnecessarily convoluted, and generally not fun.
 The result was nothing got finished, aside from a lot of flashy looking experiments with new technology.

 I am sad to say, after all these years, that what I had discovered back in 2006, with those old characters and that old technology, and those first exciting test, was, in fact, the way to go.
 I remember not long ago, while being totally burned out on this overly detailed, super high resolution project I was doing, taking a step back and looking at the old ways.
 I did side by side tests.
 I then called a number of normal people, meaning people who don’t do CGI, don’t draw, and generally don’t care about the little things artists might fuss about, to look at this stuff.
 They saw no difference between the work I burnt out putting all that effort into, and the super fast creations using the old techniques I developed when I first got these new tools.
 At that time, I knew things had gone horribly wrong, and it was nobody’s fault but my own.

 I am currently living in the amazing city of Shanghai in The People’s Republic of China.
 It is a city of the future.
-Anyone who has followed me for the ten years since Understanding Chaos will remember that very old blog when I chronicled my first trip to China in 2002.
+Anyone who has followed me for the ten years since my independent, 3D, cel shaded anime, Understanding Chaos, will remember that very old blog when I chronicled my first trip to China in 2002.
 I have wanted to return to Shanghai since that time, and now I not only did so, but I live here.
 I have partnered with one of the guys I demoed with back then, who now has his own small studio, and we have a few projects in the works.
 So what does that have to do with my website going down?

 Most of the time I spend on the internet these days is wasted, I feel.
-One of the reasons is because I am just consuming, often, useless material, but I am not creating and I am not contributing.
+One of the reasons is because I am just consuming, often, useless material, but I am not creating, making my own anime, and I am not contributing.
 My time could be better spent doing other things.
 I am not sure how much time I will spend on the internet even with this new site.
 When I have the urge to write, and something to say, I will be here.
-Other than that, I hope I will spend my time creating content, and improving my skills as an animator and storyteller.
+Other than that, I hope I will spend my time creating content, original anime movies, and improving my skills as an animator and storyteller.
 That’s another huge issue I will go into at some later date, the question of why I haven’t really created anything in so long.